Past & current clients schedule here

 In other words, there is nothing that will scare me or make me judge you.
 I understand deeply that parenthood isn’t always the warm and fuzzy experience it’s depicted to be.
 But I also know that it can get better.

 I use a person-centered therapy approach with new parents, which allows me to take into account all of the strengths and resources you already have at your disposal that can support you through your parenting journey.
-I'm also highly trained in evidence-based practices that are effective for treating postpartum depression and other mood disorders (including cognitive- behavioral therapy and mindfulness-based therapy).
+I'm also highly trained in evidence-based practices that are effective for treating postpartum depression and other mood disorders (including Acceptance and Commitment Therapy, cognitive- behavioral therapy and mindfulness-based therapy).

 Woman holding baby while feeding a baby bottle